semrush/intergalactic/website/docs/product-emails/emails-guide/emails-guide.md

 @## Icons and illustrations

-All interface icons and small illustrations we need for product emails we store in the [Figma library](https://www.figma.com/file/uBxKSTlXSEDiKvFp6txzrr/NEW-%E2%80%A2-Product-emails?node-id=456%3A8265)(available only for Semrush designers).
+All interface icons and small illustrations we need for product emails we store in the [Figma library](https://www.figma.com/file/uBxKSTlXSEDiKvFp6txzrr/NEW-%E2%80%A2-Product-emails?node-id=456%3A8265)(available for Semrush designers only).

 ![icons](static/icons.png)